The Awful Legacy of The Libertines

 We're not normally ones to go rifling through the rubbish tip of dead fads or submerge ourselves in the rubble of the past (we're busy people, we don't like drinking in Camden).
 But in this case, it's interesting to look back and compare, because in 2002 – much like now – British youth culture really was in the shit.
 For Mumford, read Travis.
 For Skrillex, read Bizkit.
-For Sheeran, read Mike Skinner, if you cut off his dick and stuffed it in his mouth so he looked fatter and couldn't talk properly.
+For Sheeran, read Damien Rice, if you cut off his dick and stuffed it in his mouth so he looked fatter and couldn't talk properly.
 The last time British guitar music had really impressed the public-at-large was with "Buck Rogers".
 My Vitriol had just split.
 The city looked to the Shires for cavalry, and found only Kid Galahad.

 Pre-Libs, a band like JJ72 were about as big as SBTRKT is now, and pretty much the only requirements for attaining that level of cultural cachet were some Hush Puppies, a soft regional accent and a sense of humility.
 Then Up The Bracket came out and suddenly everybody was dressing like characters from Mean Streets and talking like they were in Steptoe & Son.
 Oversized “Not my President” hoodies were replaced by undersized jeans, people would try to lend you A Picture Of Dorian Gray rather than send you links to websites about secret atrocities the American government had committed.
 Going out was fun again, kids were skipping school to get "Bilo" tattooed on their wrists, and when you called your countless new friends the morning after the secret gig before, they wanted to hang out writing poetry in beat-up trilbies rather than sit around at home watching Jackass re-runs in trucker caps.

-But a lot of gin, tea, blood and smack has floated under the bridge in those ten years – if you were a guy around at that time, you’ve either moved on with your life or you’re Ronnie Joice, and if you were a girl who dated one of the boys in the band, you’re 23 now.
+But a lot of gin, tea, blood and smack has floated under the bridge in those ten years – if you were a guy around at that time, you’ve either moved on with your life or you’re Ronnie Joice, and if you were a girl who dated one of the boys in the bands, you’re 23 now.
 But there’s a lot of shit that’s stayed the same that, frankly, we’d probably be better off leaving under a dilapidated pier with Pete Doherty, a few rusty syringes and the ghost of Wolfman.
 (That guy died, right?)

 PEOPLE WHO STILL WEAR THE JACKET